Introduction

 Code specify the desirable strength of concrete for 3 days and 7 days for quick assessment of strength of concrete.

-Desirable Properties of Concrete
+Desirable Properties of Concrete cement

-Hardened concrete should have
+Hardened concrete cement should have

-Uses of Concrete
+Uses of Concrete cement

 - As bed concrete below column footings, wall footings, on wall at supports to beams